tjdwill/dbs/journal.md

 # DBS Journal

+## 17 December 2025

+Today, I began editing the main window's interface.
+I am not sure how this will evolve, so my present goal is to create something functional.

 ## 13 December 2025

 I now have a working widget that can load accounts, display information, make